abduh3131/scroot/scroot-Stable/scroot/REPORT.md

 # Development Report

 ## Overview
 The scooter autonomy stack now runs on Python 3.8 and newer, spans Jetson Orin to desktop GPUs, and offers a friendlier desktop app.
-Sensor ingestion is now decoupled from hardware by mirroring the ROS `/sensor_hub/data` stream into `~/scroot/runtime_inputs/` so every AI module reads the same fused camera and LiDAR snapshots regardless of how the data arrives.
+Sensor ingestion now flows straight from ROS: `bridge/ai_input_bridge.py` subscribes to `/sensor_hub/data`, converts each SensorHub packet into `SensorSample` + `LidarSnapshot` objects, feeds them into `AutonomyPilot`, and mirrors `~/scroot/runtime_inputs/` for the GUI/offline tools when requested.
 The GUI scrolls smoothly on every tab, applies Jetson-specific CUDA defaults when that hardware is detected, and stores state between sessions.
 A brand-new **Media Test** tab lets you upload any road clip or still photo, run it through the entire pilot, and save a video with detection boxes, lane cues, and narration painted on top &mdash; now to any folder you pick, and with a Stop button so you can switch clips instantly.
 Under the hood the openpilot-style lane detector now performs CLAHE/Canny/HSV/LAB preprocessing, caches its bird’s-eye warp, smooths a bounded auto horizon trim, exposes a GUI editor for the four normalized warp points, and draws a translucent lane corridor plus a bird’s-eye inset **purely as an overlay**.
 The AI handles steering/throttle/braking independently so losing the overlay never changes the control decision.
 The YOLO stack can be forced to run on CPU when CUDA kernels are missing, a Quadro P520 compatibility option locks YOLO to `cuda:0` on legacy laptops, the advisor narration is a simple checkbox away, and hazards remain capped so the pilot eases back on speed instead of panic-braking every time a video clip briefly misaligns.

 ## Program Features to Date
 1. **Autonomy Pilot Core** – Camera ingestion, YOLO-based object detection, the new perspective-based lane detector, navigator, controller, safety mindset, telemetry logging, and riding companion narration all run inside `AutonomyPilot`.